jacquelynsmale/nisar-docs/data-products/metadata.md

 # Metadata

 The complete structure of the metadata is provided in the product specification.
-Key metadata fields and data dimensions that are embedded in the structure of the respective HDF5 product file are summarized per product in [Appendix D](../appendix-d-nisar-metadata/toc.md).

 The metadata cube is a three-dimensional grid designed to simplify the calculation of parameters within a geographic information system (GIS) environment.
 These grids are defined for all NISAR level 1 (L1) and level 2 (L2) products.
 Users are advised to use three-dimensional interpolation routines (for Python, use the RegularGridInterpolator function of the open-source software *scipy*) to calculate values for several parameters for useful initial data analysis within a GIS environment.
 The geolocation error using the grids is estimated to be 1.5 cm.
 Further analysis is expected to lead to a more robust error estimate.